Security at AdFlint

 - All credit card and billing data is handled by Stripe.
 AdFlint never sees, stores, or logs card numbers, CVCs, or full bank details.

-- Checkout and credit purchases happen through Stripe-hosted flows.
+- Checkout and subscription billing happen through Stripe-hosted flows.
 AdFlint only stores Stripe customer and payment IDs needed to reconcile transactions.
+Your ad spend is billed by the ad platform directly to your connected account — AdFlint never processes it.

-- Refunds and chargebacks are processed through Stripe; ad credit balances in AdFlint are adjusted from Stripe webhooks.
+- Refunds and chargebacks for plan fees are processed through Stripe; subscription status in AdFlint is updated from Stripe webhooks.

 Conversion tracking & PII